 A close-up on his eyes signals that Lou's state of mind and inner feelings are important right at that moment.
 It allows us to feel what he’s feeling.
 It is the easiest way to garner empathy.

-Now let’s zoom out of our camera frame, and see how our director uses basic video composition to show theme and Lou's sense of place in the world.
+Now let’s zoom out of our camera frame, and see how our director uses basic video composition to show Lou's sense of place in the world.

 In Depth Rules